You can reach us by telephone:

 Please make an appointment in advance!

-Measles, mumps and rubella - vaccination:
+Measles, mumps and rubella (MMR) vaccination

-Measles, mumps and rubella are viral diseases of childhood and adolescence, but can also affect unprotected adults.
+Measles, mumps and rubella are Viral diseases of childhood and adolescence, but can also affect unprotected adults.

 • In case of first vaccination in the 1st year of life (from the completed 9th month of life), the 2nd vaccination should be administered after three months.